Minimum polyhedron with $n$ vertices: Possible shapes of minimum -hedron for

-For minimal $5$-hedron, in light of Lemma \ref{Decrease} we may assume that none of vertices is contained in the convex hull of remaining four vertices.
-Therefore by Lemma \ref{Radon}, five vertices are divided into two sets $\{K,L,M\}$ and $\{N,O\}$ that $\Delta(K,L,M)\cap \Delta(N,O)\neq \emptyset$.
+For minimum $5$-hedron, in light of Lemma \ref{Decrease} we may assume that none of vertices is contained in the convex hull of remaining four vertices.
+Therefore by Lemma \ref{Radon}, five vertices are divided into two sets $\{K,L,M\}$ and $\{N,O\}$ for which $\Delta(K,L,M)\cap \Delta(N,O)\neq \emptyset$.
 The problem is therefore reduced to Lemma \ref{Bi} for $k=3$.
+This case was also shown in \cite[Theorem 5.5]{Boroczky2_Iso:97}.

 For $n\ge 6$, we performed a random search of the minimum.
 A rough sketch of the empirical method is